PloneseWilson/LoL-TopMid-tracker/README.md

 3. the screen capture should fit the default layout well, you can change settings referring to parameters.md
 4. press 0 on pop-out window to exit

+# Default output format
+missing / exist (1) / multiple (more than 2 players)
+For detection zone, refer to TopMidZone.png